 When I was a teenager, I was convinced I was going to be the next Oprah–I wrote for and then became editor-in-chief of my school newspaper.
 I was voted “Most Likely to Have Her Own Talk Show” in high school.
 I had my college picked out and thought I had it all figured out…until God called me to youth ministry.

 I graduated from Southwest Baptist University in 2012 with a BS in Christian Ministry with an emphasis in Youth and a minor in Theology.
-I have over 5 years of experience in youth ministry.
-In addition to working with youth in churched settings, I have experience in residential group homes with at-risk youth.
-Currently I serve as an Associate Director of Youth Ministry for Middle School at a fantastic church in Indianapolis.
+I have over 7 years of experience in youth ministry.
+Currently I serve as the Middle School Youth Director at a fantastic church in Indianapolis, and having been there 4 years and plan to be many more.

-I began blogging when I got my first director position at the tender age of 20.
-Now I get to combine my passion for writing with my passion for ministry.
+I began blogging when I got my first director position at the tender age of 20, so if you do some digging you’ll see some nonsense (and growth).
 Other facts about me: I’m an amateur social advocate, but learning.
 I’m a huge St. Louis Cardinals baseball fan.
-I love coffee, red wine, and Vanilla Coke.
+I love coffee, red wine, and iced tea.
 My little sister is my best friend.
-People define me as transparent, hilarious, and very self-confident (but it took me a while to get there).
+People define me as transparent and hilarious.
+I’m obsessed with personality tests.

 I blog about youth ministry, life as a Millennial in the Christian church, and about lessons I’m learning as a lover of Christ.